Tuesday , 5 May 2026

 A Greener Future

-The decline in EV prices marks a turning point for the automotive industry.
+The decline in electric vehicle prices marks a turning point for the automotive industry.
 With affordability no longer a major barrier, the adoption of electric vehicles is expected to accelerate, contributing to reduced carbon emissions and a more sustainable future for transportation.
 Automakers and governments must continue working together to sustain this momentum and address the challenges ahead.

 Visit Latest Interviews